Bikas0/Data-Pre-processing-with-GUI-Development/README.md

 pyinstaller --onefile --windowed app-premium.py
 ```

-# OCR Annotation Tool

-## Overview
-This Python application serves as an OCR annotation tool, allowing users to annotate text extracted from images via Optical Character Recognition (OCR).
-The tool provides functionalities to open a CSV file containing image filenames and their corresponding labels, open an image folder for annotation, display images, edit labels, navigate between images, and update the CSV file with the annotations.

-## Features
-- **Open CSV File**: Load a CSV file containing image filenames and labels.
-- **Open Image Folder**: Select a folder containing images for annotation.
-- **Display Image and Label**: Show the selected image along with its current label.
-- **Edit Label**: Update the label for the displayed image.
-- **Navigate Images**: Move between images in the folder.
-- **Update Annotations**: Save changes to the labels back to the CSV file.
-- **Delete Image**: Remove the currently displayed image and its corresponding label.

-## Installation
-To run the OCR annotation tool, ensure you have Python 3.11.5 installed on your system.
-Then, follow these steps:
-1. Clone the repository containing the Python script.
-2. Install the required dependencies using pip: ```pip install PyQt5```
-3. Run the script: ```python app.py```

 ## Usage
 1. **Open CSV File**: Click the "Open CSV File" button to load a CSV file containing image filenames and labels.
 2. **Open Image Folder**: Click the "Open Image Folder" button to select a folder containing images for annotation.